amartyashankha/MEET_2016-17_AP_Android/README.md

-    Objective: By the end of this section, you should have a simple app running on your emulator.
+    Objecive: By the end of this section, you should have a simple app running on your emulator.